-Mississippi and the Great Depression has been nominated for the 2018 Mississippi Institute of Arts & Letters Award, Non-Fiction category.
+Mississippi and the Great Depression - nominee for the 2018 Mississippi Institute of Arts & Letters Award, Non-Fiction category.
 See nominees here

-Mississippi and the Great Depression is a finalist in the 2017 Foreword INDIES Book Awards, Regional Category.
-See all finalists here
+Mississippi and the Great Depression - a bronze medal recipient in the 2017 Foreword INDIES Book Awards, Regional Category.
+See all finalists & winners here

 Click here for the MPB Arts hour with jodie engle and richelle putnam

 In 1999, I began a serious writing career.
 I had a long, long way to go.
 Though I'd always written poetry and stories, all stored in file folders and stashed away in the closet, I had no idea of how to go about editing pieces, preparing manuscripts, finding submission guidelines, submitting to publishers, accepting and understanding rejection, and staying focused and determined.
 I took my first writing course, then my second and third.
 I attended writers conferences and workshops and became a volunteer at writing events, and met so many amazing writers, editors and agents who helped me along the way.
 I worked my way up in the ranks to become a conference coordinator for Southern Breeze, a chapter of the Society of Children's Book Writers and Illustrators.
 Through determination and perseverance, my short stories, poetry and book manuscripts found publication.
 I had sought advice from other state writers organizations, because Mississippi didn't have a statewide organization.
 Thus, my next journey began.